olufolaolubunmi/olufolaolubunmi/README.md

- -  👋 Hi, I’m @ OlufolaOlubunmi
+ -  👋 Hi, I’m OLUFOLA OLUBUNMI
 -  My name is Olufola OLUBUNMI, a graduate of ADEKUNLE AJASIN UNIVERSITY,studied Physics Electronics.I formely worked with an Electricity distribution company and I served as a Safety officer
 - 👀 I’m interested in Acquiring new skills in Tech
 - 🌱 I’m currently learning EXCELL,POWER BI,SQL
 - 💞️ I’m looking to forward to learning more about analytics skills and collaborating with tech minded persons in order to add more value to the tech industry
 - 📫 How to reach me http//www.facebook.com/olufola.mesholubunmi?mibextid=ZbWKwl
-- 😄 Pronouns:He
+- 😄 Pronouns:He/Him
 - ⚡ Fun fact: I LOVE READING , TRAVELLING and HELP THE NEEDY

 <!---